Add, review, and approve company associates

 - Click the add button above the verification list.
 On the Officers verification list, the button is New officer.
 On the Shareholders verification list, it’s New shareholder.
 On the Trustees verification list, it’s New trustee.
-On the Authorised persons verification list, it’s New authorised person.
+On the Authorized persons verification list, it’s New authorized person.

 - If the associate is a person, select Individual.
 If the associate is a company, select Company.

 - Complete the fields provided.
 Any required fields are marked required.

 - Click the Create button.

 - On the Officers verification list, the button is Create new officer.
 On the Shareholders verification list, it’s Create new shareholder.
 On the Trustees verification list, it’s Create new trustee.
 On the Authorized persons verification list, the button is Create new authorized person.

 The associate is added to the verification list.

 A profile is created for the individual or company so they can be verified and approved as an associate.
 To learn more, see Approve/reject company associates.